ahmettoguz/core-phpmyadmin/README.md

 <h2 id="intro">📌 About Project</h2>

-The core phpMyAdmin project focuses on developing a phpMyAdmin dashboard for managing MySQL databases with a dark theme, using microservice architecture.
+The core phpMyAdmin project focuses on building a phpMyAdmin image for managing MySQL databases with a dark theme, using microservice architecture.

 <br/>